private-jet-coin/docs/docs/privacy-policy.md

 ## Private Jet Coin Privacy Policy
 Effective date: April 01, 2018

-RELAY SOFTWARE LTD ("us", "we", or "our") operates the https://monetarycoin.org website and the monetarycoin.io application (the "Service").
+Ayiti LTD ("us", "we", or "our") operates the https://www.privatejetcoin.io/

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.